Huguitis/aoi.js-documentation/src/functions/info/allChannelsCount.md

 ---
 title: $allChannelsCount
-description: $allChannelsCount will return the amount of channels of a given type.
+description: $allChannelsCount will return the amount of all cached channels of a given type.
 id: allChannelsCount
 ---

-`$allChannelsCount` will return the amount of channels of a given type.
+`$allChannelsCount` will return the amount of all cached channels of a given type.

 ## Usage